Malchik: Monument

 In February 2007, a monument entitled "Compassion" (or "Sympathy"; Сочувствие, Sochuvstviye) was erected at Mendeleyevskaya station.
 The monument was funded by public donations.
-A bronze sculpture of Malchik was placed on a monolithic pedestal of serpentinite.
+A bronze sculpture of Malchik was placed on a monolithic pedestal of serpentinite at the entrance of Mendeleyevskaya station.
 It was erected on the night of 15/16 February 2007 and officially unveiled on 17 February.
+There are two different reasons cited regarding the choice of the date: one is that it was Forgiveness Sunday in the Eastern Orthodox liturgical calendar and hence representing the human race's act of apologizing to Malchik, and another is that it was the last day of the dog in accordance with the Chinese calendar, which is well-known in Russia.

 Among the artists responsible for the monument were sculptor Aleksandr Tsigal, artist Sergey Tsigal, architect Andrey Nalich, and designer Peter Nalich.
+The statue portrays Malchik scratching his ear and turning his head upwards.
+Citing the reason for such a representation, one of the artists said, "he was a stray, he had fleas, it's right for him to scratch himself."
 The unveiling ceremony was attended by notable artists, many of whom had donated money for the monument's installation, including Andrey Makarevich, Mikhail Shirvindt, Veniamin Smekhov, Oleg Anofriev, Ludmila Kasatkina and Sergey Yursky.
 The Russian inscription on the monument reads " 'Compassion' is dedicated to humane relationships with homeless animals."
 The monument has been cited as one of Moscow's most unusual tourist attractions.
 As with other monuments in the Moscow metro stations, passersby rub the monument's nose for good luck.